alex-monroe/ff-schedule-generator/README.md

 docker run -p 8080:8080 schedule-server
 ```

-The image compiles the protobuf definitions during build and starts the HTTP server on port `8080`.
+The image compiles the protobuf definitions during build and serves the app via
-The `compile_protos.py` script is copied into the image so that any new `.proto` files will be included automatically.
+Gunicorn on port `8080`.
+The `compile_protos.py` script is copied into the image
+so that any new `.proto` files will be included automatically.